fravale/replication_ape_logit/README.md

 Folders:

-- simulations/: files for the replication of the Monte Carlo experiments in Tables 1 - 3.
+- simulations/: files for the replication of the Monte Carlo experiments in Tables 1 - 3;
-- packages/: extra R packages, source files.
+- packages/: extra R packages, source files;
-- application/: files for the replication of the empirical application in Tables 4 and 5;
+- application/: files for the replication of the empirical application in Tables 4 and 5.

 Folders include a README file with details.